jkr1sh/blog/_posts/2022-06-01-last-day-of-summer-break.md

 I don't really think very many people are going to be reading this blog but to those that end up here in my little place in the interwebs, leave a [message](https://jkr1sh.github.io/blog/contact.html) *you can even do it anonymously*.
 I'd find that to be really cool :)

 I am going to read*(I'm halfway through 'Why we Sleep?' by Matthew Walker)* for a while now and then head to bed, gotta get my sleep to fit in my routine too.
+Oh yeah I will prolly also write a post about my routine once I get it dialed in.

 *~jkr1sh*